Having a garden deck has now become extremely popular and due to its popularity, a variety of materials are now available to suit everyone.

 We go into more detail into the maintenance below.

 What you are planning on using the deck for can influence the type of wood to consider using.
 For instance, if you are planning on using it as an area for children to play, composite decking may be a better choice for you.
 This is because composite boards are made up of sawdust, wood chip or wood fibres and so are finer in consistency.
 They are then mixed with plastics and pressure treated.
 This creates a very strong and durable board that will not splinter, meaning your children will be safe playing on it.

-Generally speaking, both the lifespan and maintenance of composite wood are better than hardwood.
+When it comes to comparing the lifespan and maintenance of hardwood vs composite decking, generally speaking, composite wood is better than hardwood.

 Once composite decking is installed, it usually only needs washing a few times a year and that’s it.
 There are products designed specifically for use on composite decking, such as Compo-Clean which will clean the surface in 5 mins.